raphaelmiy/js-notes/CHAPTER 3: TYPES, VALUES, AND VARIABLES/notes.md

 ES6 adds a new special-purpose type, known as ***Symbol***, that enables the definition of language extensions without harming barkward compatibility.

 Any JS value that is not a number, a string, a boolean, a symbol, null, or undefined is an object.
 An object (that is, a member of the type object) is a collection of properties where each property has a name and a value (either a primitive value or another object).

+An ordinary JS object is an unordered collection of named values.
+The language also defines a special kind of object, known as an ***array***, that represents an ordered collection of numbered values.
+The JS language includes special syntax for working with arrays, and arrays have some special behavior that distinguishes them from ordinary objects.